samliu/fishing/lures.md

 For example, I've heard someone describe a jerkbait as being a ripbait in certain seasons and not in others.

+### Hula Popper

+A top-water fishing lure.
+You cast it in and "pop" it up then let it sink back down with some cadence (5-10 seconds).
+Popular for bass fishing; has been around since 1960s.
+The inventor was a guy named Fred Arbogast.

+When properly fished, it creates a spitting action and a popping sound, making it a sight and sound lure.

+Primarily used in lakes.

+From this <a href="http://bassfishingdem.blogspot.com/2008/05/hula-popper.html">Bass fishing blog</a>:

+> The time of year to throw a Hula Popper or similar topwater lure is in the summer when the topwater bite kicks in and lasts
+> all the way through autumn.
+During these two periods, the Hula Popper can be a consistent bass magnet.
+Fish the Hula Popper
+> in calm water over any depth as bass can swim unbelievably fast from deep water to attack a surface lure.
+My best success
+> is in less than four feet of water along uneven banks with vegetation.

 ## Crankbaits

 Crankbaits can be used both with casting and spinning reels.
 The idea behind a crankbait is you cast it as far as you can, then slowly crank it back.
 Then do it again and again.
 The only way to fish a crankbait wrong is to fish it at the wrong depth.